godotengine/godot-docs/classes/class_projectsettings.rst

 If ``true``, performs a previous depth pass before rendering 3D materials.
 This increases performance significantly in scenes with high overdraw, when complex materials and lighting are used.
 However, in scenes with few occluded surfaces, the depth prepass may reduce performance.
 If your game is viewed from a fixed angle that makes it easy to avoid overdraw (such as top-down or side-scrolling perspective), consider disabling the depth prepass to improve performance.
 This setting can be changed at run-time to optimize performance depending on the scene currently being viewed.

-\ **Note:** Only supported when using the Vulkan Clustered backend or the OpenGL backend.
-When using Vulkan Mobile there is no depth prepass performed.
+\ **Note:** Depth prepass is only supported when using the Forward+ or Compatibility rendering method.
+When using the Mobile rendering method, there is no depth prepass performed.

 .. rst-class:: classref-item-separator